The UK SRS regulatory timeline, by actor

 | SECR | Large UK companies, LLPs, and quoted companies | Annual (Directors' Report) | Energy and carbon disclosure in the Strategic Report | Companies House filing; Companies Act 2006 framework | Annually with statutory accounts |

-| UK SRS S2 | In-scope listed issuers (UKLR 6, 14, 15, 16, 22) — proposed under FCA CP26/5 | Annual (sustainability disclosure in annual financial report) | Climate-related financial disclosure under the four-pillar framework | FCA supervision; DBT (standards); FRC (assurance) | Proposed mandatory from accounting periods beginning 1 January 2027 |
+| UK SRS S2 | In-scope listed issuers on UKLR 6, 16 and 22 — proposed under FCA CP26/5 (UKLR 14 and 15 are within CP26/5's scope but would instead make a signposting statement, not report under UK SRS) | Annual (sustainability disclosure in annual financial report) | Climate-related financial disclosure under the four-pillar framework | FCA supervision; DBT (standards); FRC (assurance) | Proposed mandatory from accounting periods beginning 1 January 2027 |

-Each regime has a different statutory basis, a different regulator, and a different reporting cadence.
 The substantive overlap is in the underlying data: energy consumption, Scope 1 and Scope 2 emissions, and (for SECR quoted companies and UK SRS S2) Scope 3 emissions.

 Who is in scope of which regimes